bordeaux-neurocampus/OS-Workshop-2023/venue.md

 ---

 [Bordeaux Neurocampus](https://www.bordeaux-neurocampus.fr/en/){:target="_blank"}{:rel="noopener noreferrer"} is a research cluster which aims to bring together all the disciplines of neuroscience.
-Its location - in the heart of the Carreire campus of the University of Bordeaux and a few steps from the Bordeaux University Hospital (Pellegrin site) - is ideal to develop new therapeutic and preventive approaches to diseases affecting the brain and to promote the transition between fundamental and clinical research.
+Its location is in the heart of the Carreire campus of the University of Bordeaux and a few steps from the Bordeaux University Hospital (Pellegrin site).

 ![Centre Broca Nouvelle-Aquitaine](https://www.bordeaux-neurocampus.fr/wp-content/uploads/2018/03/NeurocampusFinal1600p.jpg)